Componolit/gneiss/README.md

 ##  Buildsystem

 Gneiss aims to integrate into the existing build systems of the supported platforms.
 On Genode Gneiss components can be built with the native build system.
-On Linux there is no build system that allows defining and building systems.
+On Linux we chose a custom approach that fits our use case.

 ### Cement

-The Cement build system allows designing and building Gneiss systems that run on Linux either in a GNU userspace or directly on the kernel.
+The Cement build system allows designing and building Gneiss systems that run on Linux either in a GNU userspace or as init process.
 A system consists of a core component that is executed with a configuration.
 The configuration declares the components and their communication channels.
 A component is compiled into a shared object that is loaded by the core component and then forks into its own process.